Lead Opinion

 Each and every one of the foregoing acts and omissions, taken separately and collectively, constitute a direct and proximate cause of the death of the Plaintiffs’ child.
 Each and every of the foregoing acts and omissions, taken separately and collectively, constitute a direct and proximate cause of injury to the Plaintiffs in the form of past and future mental anguish.

-I unhesitatingly dissent, although I wishno, fervently yearnthat it were not necessary; for with its opinion, the court has unbelievably resurrected the old common law maxim that it is more profitable for the defendant to kill than to injure.
+I unhesitatingly dissent, although I wish — no, fervently yearn — that it were not necessary; for with its opinion, the court has unbelievably resurrected the old common law maxim that it is more profitable for the defendant to kill than to injure.
 A dead fetus is now worth nothing, but one injured and later born alive may sue....
 [W]e consign ourselves to the dark ages of tort law and will again merit the dubious distinction of being one of the last states, if ever, to accept a cause of action already recognized in thirty-six jurisdictions: a wrongful death action for the death of a fetus at the hands of a negligent tortfeasor.

 [The court fails] to point to any evidence that the legislature demonstrated an intent that the words “individual” or “person” do not include a fetus.
 Yet, the court, without any reasoning, discussion or analysis, proclaims its holding that the legislature did not intend an unborn fetus to be an “individual” or “person.”
 A proper reading of Texas precedent ... leads me to the inescapable conclusion that the parents of a stillborn fetus have a cause of action for its wrongful death.

 If a physician negligently injures a mother, she has a remedy and a cause of action.
 But the Sepulvedas allege no such injuries here.
-Under our existing precedents, however, if a physician negligently treats a baby while it is in the womb, the child's mother and father cannot recover mental anguish damages caused by its death due to the physician's negligence.
-The Court's effort to avoid overruling precedent and yet allow Mrs. Sepulveda a cause of action gives rise to a conundrum.
+Under our existing precedents, however, if a physician negligently treats a baby while it is in the womb, the child’s mother and father cannot recover mental anguish damages caused by its death due to the physician’s negligence.
+The Court’s effort to avoid overruling precedent and yet allow Mrs. Sepulve-da a cause of action gives rise to a conundrum.

 Do not include any pecuniary loss resulting from the death of [the baby].
 Do not consider the love, comfort, companionship, and society that [the mother] would have received from [the baby].
 Disregard any mental anguish suffered by [the mother] in the past or which will be suffered in the future resulting from the death of [the baby].

-See id. § 83.03A (Supp.1984) (stating the elements of recovery that the surviving parents of a minor child are entitled to in a wrongful death action).
+See id. § 83.08A (Supp.1984) (stating the elements of recovery that the surviving parents of a minor child are entitled to in a wrongful death action).
 Although this instruction will be generally troublesome, the mental anguish component will probably be the most problematic.

-This Court holds that the injury resulting in the death of an unborn child due to a physician's negligent prenatal care is a personal injury to the mother.
-Presumably, therefore, a trial judge will ask the general question for personal injury damages recoverable for a physician's negligence.[4]
-The definition of mental anguish will also appear in the charge.
-The definition could state:
+This Court holds that the injury resulting in the death of an unborn child due to a physician’s negligent prenatal care is a personal injury to the mother.
+Presumably, therefore, a trial judge will ask the general question for personal injury damages recoverable for a physician’s negligence.

 Mental anguish means an emotional pain, torment, and suffering experienced by [the mother] as a result of the occurrence in question.